oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab4.md

 # Review a typical TDE environment

 ## Introduction
-Before migrating a database from a local TDE wallet to centralized key management with Oracle Key Vault, you need to understand how the TDE parameters are set, and what tablespaces are encrypted.
+Before migrating a database from a local TDE wallet to centralized key management with Oracle Key Vault, you need to understand what the TDE parameters are set, and what tablespaces are encrypted.

-Estimated Lab Time: 10 minutes
+Estimated Lab Time: 3 minutes

 ### Objectives
 In this lab, you will see a typical TDE setup with encrypted tablespaces.